demichie/elicipy/README.md

 1. Edit the csv file with your questions in the DATA folder of the github repository for the webapp (see the questionnaire.csv file for an example of the format).
+1. Edit the "ElicitationCase.py" with the repository name
 1. Click on the top-right (on your github user icon), and from the menu click on "Settings".
 1. At the bottom of the left panel, click on "Developer settings".